Taiterbase/WoZ/README.md

 locally, not under GitHub.
-The meat of my fun can be viewed here: \src\scripts\Custom (My knowledge of coding, coding conventions, comments, and all of the sorts, was minimal as this was my first exposure to coding), along with the Player.cpp file in src/game, and all of the sql queries in the sql folder.
+The meat of my fun can be viewed here: \src\scripts\Custom (My knowledge of coding, coding conventions, comments, and all of the sorts, was minimal as this was my first exposure to programming), along with the Player.cpp file in src/game, and all of the sql queries in the sql folder.

 License